Chapter 2 : Mixed Memories

 “Hark whose talking, you’re getting married to Amelia in less than a month.”
 I thought fondly of his fiancée, Amelia Wood, who was the daughter of Uncle Harry and George’s former Quidditch captain Oliver.
-I always liked Amelia, as she was a Ravenclaw as well, but in the year below me, so we knew each other fairly well.
+I always liked Amelia.
+She she was a Ravenclaw too, but in the year below me, though we still got on really well.

 “I know it’s just weird that’s all.
 I doubt that Dom will ever marry, so I guess I’ll always have to put up with her even if you’re gone,” Albus joked.
 Dom was well known for her serial dating and intense fear of commitment.

 “Hey, I’m not that bad, and who says that I’ll never settle down!
 Just because Victoire’s gone baby mad now, doesn’t mean I’ll never be like that.
 Besides, who wants to have to stay at home in the evenings and discuss how little a galleon can buy you now, when you could be out partying instead.”
 Dom stuck her tongue out at Albus as if to say that ended the argument.